The walled garden at Tintern Abbey is a gem in Co. Wexford.

 For Wayfinding and Signage, vector maps were created in Illustrator to show visitors how to find the garden within the grounds of Tintern Abbey and also within County Wexford.
 An ordnance survey map was used as the basis from which to create new and accurate graphically designed maps.

 Photography and scanned images were edited in Photoshop.
-The completed artworks were laid out in Adobe InDesign for professional print production.
+Crosbie Printers in Wexford we appointed for professional print production.